U.S. flag

 From MedlinePlus Genetics

-Cardiomyopathy is the most common symptom of Danon disease and occurs in all males with the condition.
-Most affected men have hypertrophic cardiomyopathy, which is a thickening of the heart muscle that may make it harder for the heart to pump blood.
-Other affected males have dilated cardiomyopathy, which is a condition that weakens and enlarges the heart, preventing it from pumping blood efficiently.
-Some affected men with hypertrophic cardiomyopathy later develop dilated cardiomyopathy.
+Cardiomyopathy is the most common symptom of Danon disease, and it occurs in all people with a Y chromosome and in most people with two X chromosomes.
+Beginning in childhood, most affected individuals with a Y chromosome develop hypertrophic cardiomyopathy, which is a thickening of the heart muscle that may make it harder for the heart to pump blood.
+Others with Danon disease may have dilated cardiomyopathy, which is a condition that weakens and enlarges the heart, preventing it from pumping blood efficiently.
+About half of people with Danon disease who have two X chromosomes have hypertrophic cardiomyopathy, and the other half have dilated cardiomyopathy.
+Rarely, individuals with hypertrophic cardiomyopathy later develop dilated cardiomyopathy.
 Either type of cardiomyopathy can lead to heart failure and premature death.
-Most women with Danon disease also develop cardiomyopathy; of the women who have this feature, about half have hypertrophic cardiomyopathy, and the other half have dilated cardiomyopathy.

-Skeletal myopathy occurs in most men with Danon disease and about half of affected women.
-The weakness typically occurs in the muscles of the upper arms, shoulders, neck, and upper thighs.
-Many males with Danon disease have elevated levels of an enzyme called creatine kinase in their blood, which often indicates muscle disease.
+Skeletal myopathy occurs in most people with Danon disease who have one Y chromosome and in some affected individuals with two X chromosomes.
+The weakness typically occurs in the muscles of the shoulders, neck, and upper thighs.
+Many individuals with Danon disease who have one Y chromosome have elevated levels of an enzyme called creatine kinase in their blood, which often indicates muscle disease.

 There can be other signs and symptoms of the condition in addition to the three characteristic features.
 Several affected individuals have had gastrointestinal disease, breathing problems, or visual abnormalities. https://medlineplus.gov/genetics/condition/danon-disease